-Elevate (raise) your ankle as much as possible in the first few weeks after your surgery.
-Move your ankle as much as possible as well.
+- Elevate (raise) your ankle as much as possible in the first few weeks after your surgery.
+Move your ankle as much as possible as well. - Everyone reacts to the general anaesthetic differently.
+Feeling sick is common and we do our best to avoid this.